Are you looking for homeschool curriculum for writing skills?

 When teaching your child writing skills, you need a homeschool curriculum for writing that focuses on helping your child develop content, thought organization into a readable essay or story, spelling, and punctuation.

 We used the programs below to help our boys become proficient writers in spite of their dyslexia, dysgraphia, and ADHD.

 For many children with dysgraphia, writing is an arduous task.
-If your child HATES writing, I would suggest starting out with simple expectations and building on them… and I have one program recommendation for you as a starting point..
+If your child HATES writing, I would suggest starting out with simple expectations and building on them.
+I have one particular homeschool curriculum for writing recommendation for you as a starting point..